-There are many good reasons to grow the Cambodian cubes strain — prolific fruiters, disease resistance, and high potency — just to name a few.
+There are many good reasons to grow the Cambodian cubes strain — prolific fruiters, disease resistance, and gentle effect profile — just to name a few.

 We’d even go so far as to say the Cambodian strain is one of the best for new growers.

 As with any strain, it’s important to prioritize keeping a sterile environment during the inoculation phase and ensure the mycelium doesn’t overheat during incubation.

 For more detailed information on how to get started growing magic mushrooms, check out our extensive beginner’s guide (PF Tek method).

 We’ve found that the first flush with this strain is almost always the most prolific.
 Second and third flushes can provide impressive yields too, but they usually have a sharp drop-off by the fourth flush.
 If you get stuck between flushes, you can use an ice water bath to stimulate new growth.